erikjagnandan/CIS6800Project/README.md

 - **Error reduction for DINOv2 depth estimates**: SmoothDINOv2 uses a CNN-based adapter model placed between the DINO encoder and depth decoder to combine DINO features from consecutive frames and improve depth estimation accuracy.
 - **Train and evaluate models**: Includes scripts for training and validation.
 - **Pre-trained models**: Includes checkpoints for regularized and unregularized CNN models.
-- **Data handling utilities**: Tools for creating train-validation splits and working with the NYU Depth v2 dataset.
+- **Data handling utilities**: Contains files specifying our train-validation split and code for creating custom train-validation splits.

 ---